equinor/appsec-threatmodeling-101-workshop/slides/content/outro.md

 ---

-## What are the next steps in your teams Threat Modeling journey?
+## Engage the AppSec community in your Threat Modeling Journey!

 <hr>

-How will the AppSec Team engage/help? </br> ([The EqN AppSec Site](https://equinor.github.io/appsec/threat-modeling/threat-modeling-101-workshop/2-next-steps/))
+🥰 The AppSec Team can engage/help </br> ([The EqN AppSec Site](https://equinor.github.io/appsec/threat-modeling/threat-modeling-101-workshop/2-next-steps/))

+🧐 Post a **real** threat model to the course Slack channel,</br> ask for friendly advice/critique

+🎪 Share from your Threat Modeling stories in #AppSec

 ---